rstrube/sagi/README.md

 * Gnome
 * NetworkManager

-Below is a more detailed list of the exact packages that are installed:
+Below is a more detailed list of the exact packages/virtual packages that are installed:

+*Note: some of the packages (e.g. `base, base-devel` etc.) are virtual packages that bundle together many individual packages.
+In total you can expect **~730-750** total packages to be installed as part of the base installation.*

 **Always Installed:**
 ```